talorlik/ldap-2fa-on-k8s/application/OPENLDAP-README.md

        - `service.externalTrafficPolicy`.
    - Headless Service:

-     - Exists because the values mention “service and headless service” for port toggles.([GitHub][1])
+     - Exists because the values mention "service and headless service" for port toggles.([GitHub][1])
      - Used by the StatefulSet for stable DNS identities.
    - Read-only Service: